canonical/lxd/doc/reference/storage_drivers.md

 Btrfs, ZFS and Ceph RBD have an internal send/receive mechanism that allows for optimized volume transfer.

-LXD uses this optimized transfer when transferring instances and snapshots between storage pools that use the same storage driver, if the storage driver supports optimized transfer.
+LXD uses this optimized transfer when transferring instances and snapshots between storage pools that use the same storage driver, if the storage driver supports optimized transfer and the optimized transfer is actually quicker.
 Otherwise, LXD uses `rsync` to transfer container and file system volumes, or raw block transfer to transfer virtual machine and custom block volumes.

 The optimized transfer uses the underlying storage driver's native functionality for transferring data, which is usually faster than using `rsync`.